Existing member? Log in and continue learning

 Creating our own custom validators is actually reasonably easy — the general

-idea is we create a function that accepts a control
+idea is we create a function that accepts a control and we return null if

 the validation passes or we return a map of validation errors if it fails.